TL;DR: How to Create an Author Website in WordPress

 One of the main goals of an author website is to promote your author name and the books you write.
 With that in mind, you’ll want to feature your books across your website, making them easy to find.

-Both WordPress and SeedProd make this super easy.
+Both WordPress and SeedProd make book sales straightforward.

 You can make a dedicated Books page with your book cover images and a call to action button to buy them.
 Or you can add them to a section on your homepage with a button taking users to online retailers like Amazon to buy your books.